You have just installed Arch Linux and wonder what to do next. I am going to share with you my 10 things to do first after installing Arch Linux.

 I will do a separate video about the applications I install in KDE Plasma 5 desktop.

-5. Set up firewall
+5. Enable the firewall

 A firewall is a computer program that controls the access of a computer to the network and of network elements to the computer, for security reasons.
 The best way to set up a firewall on Linux is to use iptables, which is a built-in Linux firewall.
 But it is quite complicated and deserves a separate tutorial.
 Here, I will show you how to set up an uncomplicated firewall which is fine for a regular user.